 Business is an experiment.
 If it wasn’t, everyone’s businesses would be profitable all the time.
 And experimenting implies an outcome is unknown.
 Even when it comes to how you “feel” about something in business.
 It’s hard to absolutely say “Well, I would never do that” or “that’s not how I run my business” since things change.
 Minds change.
 Your stance on what’s good or bad changes.
 Not because you’re a wishy-washy rubber band of a human being, but because as a business owner, you evolve, learn, adapt, grow and play with ideas.

 I’ve said pretty publicly that I’ve never had a Facebook account.
-And now I have a business one.
+And now I have a business one (oops, I deleted it a few days after I published this).
 I quit Medium so publicly that it was written about, and then I started publishing a few pieces on my Medium account again a few weeks ago.
 I even assumed I couldn’t be a writer because I wasn’t a writer (but then I wrote 5 books).
 I also assumed that I was an awful speaker, and now I host a couple podcasts that people actually listen to (which I still find freaky).

 All because I challenged what I assumed to be true.

 But those were just assumptions that were true at one particular moment.
 And they were only true until they weren’t true anymore.
 And for no reason other than I wanted to see, “So what will happen if I try X” or, “What will happen if I play with X again…” or, “What if I ignore all thought leader advice on this subject and try X…”

 If I hadn’t realized that nothing in business (or life) is absolute, I’d have never written any books, created products, become a designer or started a newsletter.
 We collectively assume that most things are absolutes in our work because we simply haven’t questioned them enough.
 We often take what others say as absolute.
 When really, it may have just been something they tried one time, and it worked, and we’re assuming a data-set of one is valid (hint: it’s not).